-At this time, men also wore perfumes with scents of violet and rose, and perfuming oneself was already part of the daily routine.
+At that time, men also wore perfumes with scents of violet and rose, and perfuming oneself was already part of the daily routine.
 These habits led to the development of the profession of perfume making.
 Today, the big names of the perfume industry are headquartered in Paris, and “perfumes from Paris” are particularly appreciated and held in high esteem worldwide.

-Created in 1828 by Mister Pierre-François Pascal Guerlain, The House of Guerlain is among the oldest in the world.
+Created in 1828 by Pierre-François Pascal Guerlain, The House of Guerlain is among the oldest in the world.
 The traditional olfactory signature for Guerlain is called the “Guerlinade”.

 This distinctive fragrance is said to be composed of hints of tonka beans, iris, rose, vanilla, bergamot and jasmine.